Some Rare Bibles from Special Collections

 Biblia, Dat ys: De gantze Hillige Schrifft.
 Magdeburg: H. Walther, 1545.
 Folio.

 This 1545 Bible in Low German is Luther's final revision of the High German Bible that he first published in 1534.
-It is one of only six known copies in the world.

 Although Luther wrote voluminously, his Bible translation stands as his greatest and most influential achievement.
 Eighteen German translations had appeared earlier, but his superb translation gained instant popularity and has been kept in print down to the present day.
 Its vocabulary and style helped to stabilize the German language in the sixteen century.